Tongue thrust: Types of tongue thrust

-This occurs when the tongue pushes between the back teeth on both sides during the swallow with the jaw partially or subtly open.
+This occurs when the tongue pushes between the back teeth on both sides during the swallow with the jaw partially open.

 Sometimes, the only teeth that touch are the molars, with the bite completely open on both sides including the anterior teeth.
 A large tongue can also be noted.
 This is the most difficult thrust to correct.

 Causes

-Factors that can contribute to tongue thrusting include macroglossia (enlarged tongue), thumb sucking, large tonsils, hereditary factors, ankyloglossia (tongue tie), and certain types of artificial nipples used in feeding infants, also allergies or nasal congestion can cause the tongue to lie low in the mouth because of breathing obstruction and finally contributing to tongue thrusting.
+There is lack of good quality evidence regarding the causes of tongue thrusting.
+Factors that can contribute to tongue thrusting include macroglossia (enlarged tongue), thumb sucking, large tonsils, hereditary factors, ankyloglossia (tongue tie), and certain types of artificial nipples used in feeding infants.
+Also, allergies or nasal congestion can cause the tongue to lie low in the mouth because of breathing obstruction and contribute to tongue thrusting.

 Effects

 Tongue extrusion is normal in infants.

 Tongue thrusting can adversely affect the teeth and mouth.
 A person swallows from 1,200 to 2,000 times every 24 hours with about 4 lb of pressure each time.
 If a person has tongue thrusting, this continuous pressure tends to force the teeth out of alignment.
 People who exhibit a tongue thrust often present with open bites; the force of the tongue against the teeth is an important factor in contributing to "bad bite" (malocclusion).
 Many orthodontists have completed dental treatment with what appeared to be good results, only to discover that the case relapsed because of the patient's tongue thrust.
 If the tongue is allowed to continue its pushing action against the teeth, it will continue to push the teeth forward and reverse the orthodontic work.